bubnicbf/etl-design-challenge/integration_pipeline/plan.md

 # Plan

+## Outline

+1. Cohort selection: Use a custom script or tool to select data only for the approved patient identifiers for each cohort defined by the Data Collaborator.

+1. Extract: Use Azure Data Factory to extract data from the Databricks environment and move it to a landing zone within your Azure VPC.

+1. Validation: Use Azure Data Factory to validate the extracted data in the landing zone.
+Use QueryDatabaseTable processors to execute validation SQL queries on each table.

+1. Transformation: Use Azure Data Factory to perform any necessary transformations on the data, including de-identification.

+1. Loading: Use Azure Data Factory to load the transformed data into the target data store or analytics platform, such as Azure Synapse Analytics or Azure Data Lake Storage.

+The specific tools used at each step are as follows:

+- Cohort selection: Custom script or tool.
+- Extract: Azure Data Factory.
+- Validation: Azure Data Factory, QueryDatabaseTable processors.
+- Transformation: Azure Data Factory.
+- Loading: Azure Data Factory.

+## High level view

 1. Identify the source systems: The data is stored in a Databricks environment on Azure.
 Access to the Databricks environment can be established using a virtual private network (VPN) or Azure ExpressRoute to ensure that data remains within your Azure VPC.

 1. Establish connectivity: Use a JDBC connector to connect to the Databricks environment and extract data from the OMOP v5.3 schema using SQL queries.